cute animals won’t save you

 Would it be good, bad, or neither?

-But anyway, let’s talk about some of the more important things: design, taste, aftertaste.
+But anyway, let’s talk about some of the more important things: taste and aftertaste.

-It had a smell like a punch to the face.
+Kabarga had a smell like a roundhouse kick to the face.
 This is usually a very bad sign.
-But the taste was actually quite alright, there was even a hint of sweetness in it, and it was semi-smooth in the throat.
-A 7/10.
+But actually the taste turned out to be quite alright.
+There was even a hint of sweetness in it, and it was semi-smooth in the throat.

 Here comes the bad part, though: the aftertaste.
-Sure, it gives you that nice vodka-in-my-tummy feeling that is so warm and comforting, but it’s not very aromatic at all, it just burns!
-A 4/10.
+Sure, Kabarga gives you that nice vodka-in-my-tummy feeling that is so warm and comforting, but it’s not very aromatic at all.
+It just burns.